cyber-dojo-tools/image_builder/README.md

 [run_build_image.sh](https://github.com/cyber-dojo-languages/image_builder/blob/master/run_build_image.sh)
-is the script (containing docker commands) which all the [cyber-dojo-languages github organization](https://github.com/cyber-dojo-languages) repos curl and then run as the only command in their .travis.yml file.
+is the script (containing docker commands) which all the [cyber-dojo-languages github organization](https://github.com/cyber-dojo-languages) repos curl and then run as the only command in their CI script.

 There are two kinds of repos in the cyber-dojo-languages github organization:
 - language repos